 It's not simple is it!
 YOU have to decide and many of our customers will own up to either changing their minds later on or deciding to change tone, or simply feeling they made the wrong choice initially.
 For example some Mustang owners LOVED their thunderous exhaust initially but after 6 months of loving it, and using it as a daily, it began to wear on them, and they wanted something quieter.
 For others a "sensible" option was not radical enough, and after hearing more lively set ups they decided to switch to a more raucous system,

 Don't be afraid to jump in.
 After all its like painting a room, if you dont like it you can change it later!
+If you do decide to change you can always sell your original system to someone else!
 Also remember with all car modification and personalisation.
 It's YOUR car, so if YOU like what you have, who cares what anyone else says!
 The other thing to remember is that most quality systems, regardless of which one you get, 99.9% of the time you will like more than stock!

 A little video we made to help: (with just a few of the options)